 Since 2012, the Penn Program on Regulation has organized an annual Distinguished Lecture on Regulation, bringing to campus prominent government officials, legal scholars, regulatory practitioners, and business leaders, all with deep experience in regulatory law and policy, who share their insights with students, faculty, and others within the Penn Law community.
-Additional content from our 2022 Annual Distinguished Lecture on Regulation, delivered by Rohit Chopra, Director of the Consumer Financial Protection Bureau, will be available soon.

 Director, Consumer Financial Protection Bureau